melonproject-archive/documentation/chapters/registry.md

 This public view function returns an array of all registered asset token addresses.
 &nbsp;

-`function assetMethodIsAllowed(address _asset, bytes4 _sig) returns (bool)`
+`function assetMethodIsAllowed(address _asset, bytes4 _sig) external view returns (bool)`

-This public view function returns a boolean indicating whether a specific asset token function is whitelisted given the provided asset token address and the function's signature hash.
+This external view function returns a boolean indicating whether a specific asset token function is whitelisted given the provided asset token address and the function's signature hash.
 A return value of `true` indicates that the function is whitelisted.
 A return value of `false` indicates that the function is not whitelisted.
 &nbsp;

 `function exchangeIsRegistered(address _exchange) view returns (bool)`